RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab02/README.md

 ## Overview

-When building and working with APIS, you often need to simulate the responses of the system before it has been fully completed.
+When building and working with APIs, you often need to simulate the responses of the system before it has been fully completed.
 This is what we explore in this workshop - mocking up API structures quickly so they can be subjected to testing withouth having to create all the final service code.

 ### Why Red Hat?